 How to Obtain Delaware State Business License

 How and where do you get your Delaware company license from?
-You can obtain your Delaware state business license by completing an online registration here.
+You can obtain your Delaware state business license by completing an online registration form here.
 This is a service that allows the simultaneous registration with other federal and state entities.

 Types of Business License in Delaware

 There are different requirements for Delaware company license and it varies according to the type of business and business activity being conducted by you.
-The most common type of Delaware state licenses issued includes:
+The most common type of Delaware state licenses issued include: